valeryz/capsules/README.md

   * `--capture_stdout`: Whether stdout should be captured as one of the output files and returned on cache hit.
 Not implemented at the moment.

-  * `--capture_stdout`: Whether stderr should be captured as one of the output files and returned on cache hit.
+  * `--capture_stderr`: Whether stderr should be captured as one of the output files and returned on cache hit.
 Not implemented at the moment.

 ## Caching Options